 Figure 2 – Expected Values of PB with PT incumbent mayor

-Source: model 2 (appendix)
+Source: model 2 (appendix - Table 2)

 Figure 3 – Expected Values of PB, Demography and Ideology

-Source: model 2 (appendix)
+Source: model 2 (appendix - Table 2)

 Figure 4 – PB and administrative continuity

-Source: model 2 (appendix)
+Source: model 2 (appendix - Table 2)

 Population.
 Looking at the population variable, it shows the tendency of PB to occur more often in large cities.
 In fact, the mere descriptive statistic shows that 88% of Brazilian municipalities with more than 500,000 inhabitants have adopted PB at least once, a number that falls sharply as the population size decreases.
 This may help to explain how PB became a famous showcase program, even though it does not have a massive diffusion in Brazilian municipalities.
 Before 2003, PT also concentrated its presence in medium and large cities, a fact that changes after it takes federal office, when the party begins to spread to small towns.
 Figure 2 displays the interaction between the PT and the municipal population, before and after 2003.
 It shows that the PT effect decreases in small and medium-sized cities.
 In cities with more than 1 million inhabitants, PT influence over PB adoption remained at a level of 80% for the whole period.
 In figure 3 we have extended the analysis by comparing the chances of PB adoption in cities with PT mayors, other left-wing mayors, and centrist or right-wing parties.
 It can be seen that the OP is strongly correlated with leftist parties, especially in big cities.